 5.23 Recertification based on exceptional circumstances

-If standard recertification requirements (see section 7) are not met, the Member can appeal for 'Recertification based on exceptional circumstances'.
-Currently we accept appeals for the following two scenarios:
+If standard recertification requirements (see section 7) are not met, the Organisation can appeal for 'Recertification based on exceptional circumstances'.
+Currently we accept appeals for the following scenario:

 1. Enforced material change in operations: